Skip to main content

 add_domains

 A convenience shorthand for allowlisting entire domains.
-Each entry is automatically converted to a TLS allow rule on port 443 with no path restrictions (SNI passthrough).
+Each entry is automatically converted to a TLS allow rule on port 443 with no path restrictions (allow-all routing through TLS inspection).

 security: